stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 Terminology and wording
 ~~~~~~~~~~~~~~~~~~~~~~~

-Instead of using the Ceph component names, the approach
+Instead of using the Stone component names, the approach
 suggested is to use the logical/generic names (Block over RBD, Filesystem over
-CephFS, Object over RGW).
-Nevertheless, as Ceph-Dashboard cannot completely hide
+StoneFS, Object over RGW).
+Nevertheless, as Stone-Dashboard cannot completely hide
-the Ceph internals, some Ceph-specific names might remain visible.
+the Stone internals, some Stone-specific names might remain visible.

 Regarding the wording for action labels and other textual elements (form titles,
 buttons, etc.), the chosen approach is to follow `these guidelines